 - Allow 30 minutes for the syringe to warm up to room temperature.
 Do not warm this medicine in any other way.

-- Do not remove the needle cover on the prefilled syringe or the autoinjector cap while allowing the medicine to reach room temperature.
+- Do not remove the needle cover from the prefilled syringe or the autoinjector cap while allowing the medicine to reach room temperature.
 Remove these immediately before use.

 - If the liquid is clear, place it on the clean, flat surface.
 Do not shake the medicine.